lmorril/assignment3/README.md

 # Running the App

 ## 1. Start Virtual Enviroment
-In your terminal, change the current working directory to <local directory of your choice> and run:
+In your terminal, change the current working directory to "<local directory of your choice>" and run:
 ```bash
 source django-react/bin/activate
 ```